 You can help WET inform people about nature and our environment!

-Write, Edit, and/or Layout – Help create WET’s quarterly newsletter by reporting, writing articles, taking photos, editing, finding underwriters, or planning issue themes.
+Write – Help create WET’s quarterly newsletter by reporting, writing articles, taking photos, inding underwriters, or helping to plan issue themes.

-Make videos – Plan, write, design, film, and edit short videos and PSAs on environmental topics, upload them to WET’s various websites, and distribute them to broadcasters.
+Make videos – Help WET’s board and staff to plan, write, design, film, and edit short videos and PSAs on environmental topics, upload them to WET’s various websites, and distribute them to broadcasters.

 ENGAGE OUR COMMUNITY